-The Berkshire Chapter will assist the Day Hike 2 Leader with the additional training necessary to lead at this level.
-It may be through a mentor at the Berkshire Chapter or it may be done in cooperation with a mentor from another chapter such as Boston or New Hampshire.
+The Western MA Chapter will assist the Day Hike 2 Leader with the additional training necessary to lead at this level.
+It may be through a mentor at the Western MA Chapter or it may be done in cooperation with a mentor from another chapter such as Boston or New Hampshire.
+It might also be through trainings sponsored by other chapters.
 Another option might be Mountain Leadership School through AMC.